 Clearly, low-fat did not deliver the promised results.
 We now know that healthy fats DO NOT make us fat.
 In fact, they are one of the three macronutrients, along with carbohydrates and protein, that your body NEEDS to function at optimal levels.
 And, truth be told, fats help us stay slim and healthy.

-So, why do we need fats in our diets, how much is enough, and what kind of fats should we incorporate into a balance eating plan?
+So, why do we need these in our diets, how much is enough, and what kind of fats should we incorporate into a balanced eating plan?